oliverpearce/picoCTF/Obedient Cat/Obedient Cat.md

 ## Solution

-Download file named "flag"
-and use `cat flag` to print the contents
+downloading the file named "flag" and using `cat flag` to print the contents of the file, we get
 ```
 picoCTF{s4n1ty_v3r1f13d_f28ac910}
 ```
-now the flag is found!
+which is our flag!

 ## Flag